with nGraph Compiler fusions¶

 original graph into a condensed version (via

-Let’s consider each of the two in more detail and many ways they can help the work of the optimization pass writer.
+Let’s consider each in more detail and many ways they can help the graph optimizer.